infinum/qa-handbook/Testing/Testing - Exploratory Testing.md

 An example of a feature in an application could be a "QR code scanner" feature similar to the one offered by Google.
 Some steps that could be taken during an exploratory testing session for this feature include:

 - Verify that the QR code scanner page loads correctly and all elements are displayed correctly, including the camera preview and the scan button.
-- Test the functionality of the QR code scanner, including scanning a variety of QR codes and ensure that it can read and decode them correctly and show the appropriate action.
+- Test the functionality of the QR code scanner, including scanning a variety of QR codes, and ensure that it can read and decode them correctly and show the appropriate action.
 - Test the functionality of the "back" button, including verify that it takes the user back to the previous page.
 - Test the functionality of the flash button, including verify that it turns on and off the flash when needed.
 - Test the functionality of the "share" button, including verify that it can share the scanned QR code data to other apps.
 - Test the functionality of the QR code scanner in different network conditions, such as different connection types (Wi-Fi, cellular) and speeds, to ensure that it can handle different network conditions.
 - Test the QR code scanner feature with different mobile devices to ensure compatibility and verify that it works on both iOS and Android.
 - Test the QR code scanner feature in different lighting conditions and verify that it can read the QR codes in low light conditions.
-- Test the QR code scanner feature with different size of QR codes and verify that it can read and decode them correctly.
+- Test the QR code scanner feature with different sizes of QR codes and verify that it can read and decode them correctly.
 - Test the QR code scanner feature with different types of QR codes like url, contact, text, and event etc.
 - Test the QR code scanner feature with different barcode data, such as invalid barcodes, to ensure that it can handle different types of barcode data.
 - Test the feature in different orientations (portrait and landscape) to ensure that it works correctly on different devices.